 All non-credit participants are expected to attend all pre-departure and return orientations in New York, and are required to attend all class meetings and field visits abroad.
 Non-credit participants will be held to the same academic standards as all studentstaking the program for credit and are expected to complete all academic assignments as detailed by the program faculty by the deadlineslisted in the syllabus.
 Active and engaged participation in course discussion and activities is expected.

-Deposit 2 is a second payment of $300 to confirm a students’ space in the program after he/she has been accepted.
-Deposit 2 is also a non-refundable payment applied to a student’s Housing and Activity Fee.
-The following policies regarding Deposit 2 relate to refunds and withdrawals:
+Accept/Decline Deposit is a payment of $500 that admitted students must pay to accept their offer of admission.
+Failure to pay the Accept/Decline deposit will result in forgoing acceptance to the study abroad program.
+Accept/Decline Deposit is a non-refundable payment applied to a student’s Housing and Activity Fee.
+The following policies regarding Accept/Decline Deposits relate to refunds and withdrawals:

-- Students who have been offered a space in a program, but who fail to pay Deposit 2 by the deadline designated for their round, effectively forfeit their spot, which may be offered to waitlisted candidates.
-The deadline for Deposit 2 varies by application date and can be found on our how to apply page
+Students who have been offered a space in a program, but who fail to pay Accept/Decline Deposit by the deadline designated for their round, effectively forfeit their spot, which may be offered to waitlisted candidates.
+The deadline for Accept/Decline Deposit varies by application date and can be found on our How to Apply page

-- Deposit 2 is non-refundable if a student chooses to withdraw from their program after paying.
+- Accept/Decline Deposit is non-refundable if a student chooses to withdraw from their program after paying.

 Housing and Activities Fees

-Deposits 1 and 2 count toward a student's housing and activity Fee.
+Each program has a Housing and Activity Fee associated with it.
+This fee varies by program, and can be found on your Intersession or Summer study abroad program page.
+The $500 Deposit students may when accepting their offer of admission, counts toward their Housing and Activity Fee.
 Please note, that the housing and activity fee will not be refunded after the final payment deadline, except under exceptional circumstances.
-These deadlines can be found on the how to apply page.
+These deadlines can be found on the How to Apply page.
 Refund requests after these dates must be put in writing to the Office of Academic Initiatives and Global Programs, which reserves the right to deny any requests.
 No refund will be granted after the start date of the program.